vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 ## RecordTraversal

-The RecordTraversal class is similar to the visitor classes but it's implemented with the double dispatch (two virtual functions) that the visitor classes use.
+The RecordTraversal class is similar to the visitor classes but it's implemented without the double dispatch (two virtual functions) that the visitor classes use.
 The RecordTraversal is is supported by [vsg::Object](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/core/Object.h#L85) via the two virtual methods:

 ~~~  cpp
 virtual void accept(RecordTraversal& visitor) const;